edeberry/CTF-Writeups/All-CTF-Challenges/2025-08-23-LITCTF/rev-LIT-Newsapp.md

 # LIT Newsapp

-This was reverse engineering challenge from LIT CTF 2025.
+This was a reverse engineering challenge from LIT CTF 2025.
 The only file provided was named `main`, with no file extension.

 Opening the file in a text editor showed mostly unreadable characters.